iago-srm/nodejs-poc/readme.md

 - Start the container with `docker run -p 80:80 -e 'PGADMIN_DEFAULT_EMAIL=user@domain.local' -e 'PGADMIN_DEFAULT_PASSWORD=SuperSecret' --name dev-pgadmin -d dpage/pgadmin4`
 - Run `docker inspect dev-postgres -f "{{json .NetworkSettings.Networks }}"` to print information about the db container.
 Copy the value of IPAddress field and go to localhost:80.
 - In the browser, "Add New Server" and put the IPAddress under "Host name/address", as well as "postgres" and "mysecretpassword" as username and password (credentials used to set up db above).
 That should give you access to the db through the browser.

+# dockerized redis
+- Download the docker image with `docker pull redis`
+- Access the container doing `docker exec -it dev-redis /bin/bash`
+- In the container terminal, run `redis-cli` to input commands.
+  - `KEYS *` to get all keys.
+  - `FLUSHALL` to delete all keys.